Skip to main content

 Fewer people can afford full legal representation, and firms are feeling it through lower conversion, tougher money conversations, and missed opportunities.
 At the same time, demand for accessible legal services continues to grow, putting pressure on billing models that no longer fit today’s reality.

-In collaboration with Access Legal, this webinar introduces the FAIR Practice™ model and explores how firms can turn affordability into a strategic advantage by expanding access, building trust earlier, and supporting sustainable growth without discounting value.
+In the first session of our three-part webinar series with Access Legal, we'll look at the FAIR Practice™ model and explore how firms can turn affordability into a strategic advantage by expanding access, building trust earlier, and supporting sustainable growth without discounting value.

 • Jenn Johnson